-GEOLOGICAL SETTING
+1 GEOLOGICAL SETTING

-The region is constituted by three main physiographic provinces arranged from west to east as follows; 1) Coastal plains of Tihamat - Al Hijaz that consists of Quaternary alluvium and eolian sand and form a seam approximately 50 km wide along the Red Sea coast; 2) Mountainous region of the Hijaz mountains which formed from Precambrian largely eroded and dissected rocks.
-The region is locally overlain by rather young Tertiary to Quaternary or even of historic age deposits and basaltic lava flows of Harrat Rahat, which occupy the northeastern to central parts of the investigation area, and 3) Central cratonic plateau that composed of alluvial plains and located east of the mountainous region.
-The most prominent geomorphologic feature of the investigation area is the escarpment west of the city of Ta'if.
-Thus the mountain peaks of the coastal ridges near Jeddah and Makkah have an average elevation of 300- 500 m while those around Ta'if are 2000 m or more.
+The region is constituted by three main physiographic provinces arranged from west to east as follows: 1) Coastal plains of Tihamat-Al Hijaz that consists of Quaternary alluvium and eolian sand and form a seam approximately 50 km wide along the Red Sea coast.
+2) Mountainous region of the Hijaz mountains with Precambrian largely eroded and dissected rocks.
+The region is locally overlain by rather young Tertiary to Quaternary or even historic deposits and basaltic lava flows of HarratRahat, which occupy the northeastern to central parts of the investigation area, and 3) central cratonic plateau that composed of alluvial plains and located at eastern part of the mountainous region.
+The most prominent geomorphologic feature of the investigation area is the escarpment in the western part of the city of Ta'if.
+Thus the mountain peaks of the coastal ridges near Jeddah and Makkah have an average elevation of 300-500 m while those around Ta'if are 2 000 m or more.

-Geologically, Jeddah-Makkah region occupies a part of the western Arabian Shield, which is covered by Neoproterozoic rocks consisting of various types of volcanics and volcaniclastics, together with several varieties of intrusives (diorites, granodiorites and granites).
-These rocks are covered by Tertiary and Quaternary lavas and sediments and in some places by recent sediments and sabkhas.
-Three distinct geologic units could be distinguished in the region, these are from oldest to youngest, the Neoproterozoic basement, the Tertiary sediments and lavas, and the Holocene sediments and sabkhas.
+Geologically, Jeddah-Makkah region occupies a part of the western Arabian Shield, which is covered with Neoproterozoic rocks consisting of various types of volcanics and volcaniclastics, together with several varieties of intrusives (diorites, granodiorites and granites).
+These rocks are covered with Tertiary and Quaternary lavas and sediments and in some places with recent sediments and sabkhas.
+Three distinct geologic units could be distinguished in the region, and from the oldest to the youngestare, the Neoproterozoic basement, the Tertiary sediments and lavas, and the Holocene sediments and sabkhas.
 The Neoproterozoic rocks lie in the eastern part of the region.
 They consist of volcanic rocks, comprising andesite and dacite, intruded by plutonic rocks including diorite and granite.
-Shumaysi, Usfan and Hadat Ash-Sham Formations that are covered by basaltic lavas represent the Tertiary rocks recorded in the area east of Jeddah city.
+Shumaysi, Usfan and Hadat Ash-Sham Formations that are covered with basaltic lavas represent the Tertiary rocks recorded in the area east of Jeddah City.
 The Holocene unit includes the recently emerged marine deposits and corals, the recent basaltic lava flows, the wadi alluvium, sabkha deposits and the Aeolian sands along the coastal plain and pediments (Moore and Al-Rehaili, 1989).